phryneas/phryneas/README.md

 <details open>
 <summary>toggle details</summary><p>

-Currently I work in a agile team on a 14 year old project consisting of multiple applications - from modern React frontends and React Native apps over microservices to old php monoliths and Cordova Apps, working on all parts of that stack.
+Currently I work in an agile team on a 14 year old project consisting of multiple applications - from modern React frontends and React Native apps over microservices to old php monoliths and Cordova Apps, working on all parts of that stack.

 My most used technologies are: